Kaysheridan/Whack-A-Piggy/README.md

 - TO NOTE this project is not suited for Firefox and Edge, and may not work correctly on breakpoints not listed below.
 - I carried out testing for this project using mainly chrome dev tools to check and see what devices it is responsive on.
 This project was built for a laptop originally then tablets, mobiles and then larger screens.
 While writing the js code I used the console.log to continuiously test my JS.
 I tested the functionality of the game after each function was add in JS to ensure functionality had not changed.

-- Most testing for the resonsive aspect of the game was done using chrome dev tools, a physical iPhone 11, iPhone XR and a Samsung s21, Laptop and Ipad.
+- Most testing for the resonsive aspect of the game was done using chrome dev tools, a physical iPhone 11, a Samsung s21, Laptop and Ipad.
 - Dev tools was used to test:
 - iPhone 5/5 SE
 - iPhone 6/7/8